SoliantMike/FM-Admin-API-Tool/README.md

 FM-Admin API Tool
 =================

 Updated version for FileMaker 18!
+This replaces the older version that worked with FileMaker 17.

 This file is presented as a learning tool for: